ippontech/blog-usa/posts/how-to-efficiently-use-jhipster-in-your-company.md

 SPOILER ALERT: I will show and explain how I was able to customize JHipster using a module.
 The module will generate a microservice with a predefined configuration (database, cache, etc) and add dependencies/templates.

 ## Fork the main generator
 [Github link](https://github.com/jhipster/generator-jhipster) of the repository, you can of course do a fork and do your custom changes directly in your new repo.
-That is actually the best way if you want to add new questions and customize JHipster's subgenerators.
+That is actually the best way if you want to add new questions and customize JHipster subgenerators.
 But keep in mind of something important, because JHipster is evolving every month, you will have to keep your fork up to date.
-That can be a lot of work especially if your changes are directly done on the original JHipster's files.
+That can be a lot of work especially if your changes are directly done on the original JHipster files.
 Merging source and template files will take time depending on the custom changes complexity.

 A fork is the right way if you want to add new questions, change the generator's behavior and maintain your own JHipster.

 ## Create a JHipster module
-Here a detailed [explanation](https://www.jhipster.tech/modules/creating-a-module) on what a JHipster module is and how to create one.
+Here is a detailed [explanation](https://www.jhipster.tech/modules/creating-a-module) on what a JHipster module is and how to create one.

 A JHipster module is the right choice if you want to maintain a smaller project and have no extra work with future JHipster releases.
 Be aware that the module will be executed after the app generation or using hooks.